DESIGNER OF THE MONTH - Carin Bryggman

 A designer of usable and durable furniture

 Bryggman was a skilled furniture designer.
-He designed, among other things, chairs and tables, which are still popular design objects.
+She designed, among other things, chairs and tables, which are still popular design objects.

-Bryggman's style was clear, reduced and functional, but at the same time he wanted to create spaces that were comfortable and close to people.
-He especially liked spaces with plenty of light and natural elements.
-He followed the same design philosophy when designing the furniture, and that's why they last.
+Bryggman's style was clear, reduced and functional, but at the same time she wanted to create spaces that were comfortable and close to people.
+She especially liked spaces with plenty of light and natural elements.
+She followed the same design philosophy when designing the furniture, and that's why they last.

 Pair of armchairs, Carin Bryggman, Boman, 50s/60s